Yūtenji Station

 Yūtenji Station (祐天寺駅, Yūtenji-eki) is an elevated railway station on the Tōkyū Tōyoko Line in Meguro, Tokyo, Japan, operated by the private railway operator Tokyu Corporation.

 Lines

 Yutenji Station is served by the Tokyu Toyoko Line from Shibuya in Tokyo.
 It is located 3.2 km from the terminus of the line at Shibuya.

 Station layout

-This station has two opposed side platforms serving two tracks, with an additional centre track introduced in March 2017 for use by non-stop trains.
-This local station can only accommodate eight-car length trains.
+This station has two opposed side platforms serving two tracks, with an additional center track introduced in March 2017 for use by non-stop trains.
+As the station is only served by all-stops local services, it can only accommodate trains of up to eight cars in length.

 Platforms

 History

 Yutenji Station opened on 28 August 1927.

-Remodelling work commenced in November 2013 to reduce the width of the platforms, enabling an additional centre track to be added between the existing up and down lines for use by non-stop trains.
-The newly-added centre track is scheduled to be brought into use from the start of the revised timetable on 25 March 2017.
+Remodeling work commenced in November 2013 to reduce the width of the platforms, enabling an additional center track to be added between the existing up and down lines for use by non-stop trains.
+The newly-added center track was brought into use from the start of the revised timetable on 25 March 2017.

 Passenger statistics

+In the 2015 data available from Japan’s Ministry of Land, Infrastructure, Transport and Tourism, Yūtenji → Naka Meguro was one of the train segments among Tokyo's most crowded train lines during rush hour.

 In fiscal 2017, the station was used by an average of 31,494 passengers daily.